 Students receive feedback from the instructor during the course on exercises, seminar presentations and project report drafts.
 Students give each other feedback on seminar presentations and, within the mini-project groups, on each other's project work.

 PhD’s can register for MSc-course by following the same procedure as credit-students, see link above.

 - Type of assessment

-- Oral examination, 30 minutesIndividual oral presentation of group report followed by individual examination in the course topics (see topics and learning objectives), with special emphasis on the subject of the written report the student has co-authored.
+- Oral examination, 30 minutesIndividual oral examination without preparation.
+Format: individual presentation of select parts of group report followed by individual examination in the course topics (see topics and learning objectives), with special emphasis on the subject of the written report the student has co-authored.

 - Exam registration requirements

 If a student is not qualified then qualification can be achieved by submission/re-submission of an individual project report no later than three weeks before the re-exam.

 Individual oral examination (30 minutes, without preparation) based on submitted report and course topics (see topics and learning objectives).